lightpack/docs/db-query-builder.md

 # Query Builder

-While you can definitely write raw SQL queries, **Lightpack** does come with a sleek query builder that helps you build SQL queries programatically.
+While you can definitely write raw SQL queries, **Lightpack** does come with a fluent query builder that helps you build SQL queries programatically.

 It also helps you protect against SQL injection attacks by properly binding query parameters.